We practice radical inclusion.

 Equity in a Fraternity

 We recognize that our fraternity largely consists of cis-gendered men.
 As our brand proclaims, we are diversity, equity, and inclusion practitioners that are focused on creating safe spaces within and outside of the LGBTQ+ community.
-In order to live in this truth, our organizational culture must reflect the diversity and inclusion efforts that we are calling for in and beyond queer spaces.
-We have increased gender diversity by 22% over the past five years.
+To live in this truth, our organizational culture must reflect the diversity and inclusion efforts that we are calling for in and beyond queer spaces.
+We have increased gender diversity by 22% over the past five years and aim to reach 35% by 2024.

-Being an inclusive fraternity means that we must center the voices and experiences of our most marginalized members.
+Being an inclusive fraternity means that we center the voices and experiences of our most marginalized members.
 We recognize that making and holding space for our members is a key step in addressing systems of oppression within and outside of the fraternity.
-Space holding requires the fraternity to be willing to step aside so that our most marginalized members can make their own choices with the fraternity nearby to offer unconditional support and guidance when needed.
+Space holding requires the cis-gender allies to step aside so that our most marginalized members can make their own choices with their siblings nearby to offer unconditional support and guidance when needed.
 We practice centering voices through the creation of affinity spaces, like Beyond the Binary.

 Member Crisis and